CalebClauson/text-rpg/README.md

 - items
 - player save data

-This makes the project easier to expand and helps keep balance changes separate from the main gameplay code.
+This makes the project easier to expand and helps keep balance changes separate from core gameplay code.

 ## Project Structure